 3.1 Research method and case selection

 This study adopts a multiple case study approach to address the research question (Miles et al., 1994).
 Hence, to understand how the manufacturer’s internal and external boundaries are affected by servitization, the study sought to draw on the experiences of a number of servitizing manufacturers.
 In order to ensure reproducibility and generalisability of our research and findings (Lee and Baskerville, 2003, Yin, 2003), a number of case selection criteria were established to clearly and consistently identify a representative target group for our research (literal replication logic).
-These criteria focused on identifying (a) well-established multinational manufacturers, that (b) are grounding their competitive advantage on services by offering product-service bundles, and (c) cover a variety of industry sectors to ensure the outcomes of this study are applicable to wide-range of industries engaged in servitization (Mastrogiacomo et al., 2019).
+These criteria focused on identifying (a) well-established multinational manufacturers, that (b) are grounding their competitive advantage on intermediate and/or advanced service offerings, and (c) cover a variety of industry sectors to ensure the outcomes of this study are applicable to wide-range of industries engaged in servitization (Mastrogiacomo et al., 2019).
 A range of techniques was used to establish a shortlist of manufacturers, including: (i) monitoring and contacting attendees at field service and servitization networking events, (ii) participating in forums and networking on LinkedIn, (iii) reviewing articles in professional periodicals and magazines, and (iv) web searches for manufacturers that have associations with servitization.

 After confirming their eligibility to be included in the study and their interest to participate, we focused on 10 case companies (see Table 1) in line with the well-accepted recommendation of four to ten cases for case-study research (Eisenhardt, 1989).
 This approach also allows the development of a more robust theory as the foundations are deeply rooted in varied empirical evidence (Eisenhardt, 1989).